 However, ratios are good in providing first-hand information about the company’s performance.
-There are also other limitations like the historical data in use, open to misinterpretation by a layman etc.
+Other limitations include the historical data in use, open to misinterpretation by a layman, etc.

 Hence, ratios are mechanical and incomplete.
-Non-technical users require more disclosures and ratios for a better and fair understanding of the figures presented in the financial statements.
+Non-technical users require more disclosures and ratios for a better understanding of the financial statements’ figures.